Wispa

 Wispa is a brand of chocolate bar manufactured by British chocolate company Cadbury.
-Using aerated chocolate, the bar was launched in 1981 as a trial version in North East England, and with its success it was introduced nationally in 1983.
-It was seen as a competitor to Rowntree's Aero (now owned by Nestlé).

-In 2003, as part of a relaunch of the Cadbury Dairy Milk brand, the Wispa brand was discontinued and the product relaunched as "Dairy Milk Bubbly".
-As part of the relaunch, the product was reshaped as a standard moulded bar (similar to other 'Dairy Milk' products) instead of a whole-bar count-line.

-In 2007, helped by an Internet campaign by enthusiasts, the Wispa bar was relaunched, albeit for a "limited period".
-In October 2008, Wispa permanently returned to shops in the UK and Ireland due to the chocolate bar's popularity during the previous limited period release.
+First launched in 1981, the bar uses aerated chocolate and was seen as a competitor to Rowntree's Aero (now owned by Nestlé).
+The Wispa brand was discontinued in 2003 and replaced by a different "Dairy Milk Bubbly", but the original Wispa returned as a limited product in 2007 helped by an Internet campaign by enthusiasts, then permanently returned to shops in Britain and Ireland in 2008 due to popularity.

 Manufacture

 The tiny bubbles within the chocolate form via aerating the molten chocolate with gas, typically carbon dioxide or nitrogen, while at a high pressure, which causes microscopic gas bubbles to form within the liquid.
 The liquid is then lowered to atmospheric pressure as it cools, causing the gas pockets to expand and become trapped in the chocolate.
 Air is not used to make the bubbles as this would oxidize the chocolate.